RyanDavison/backupSDE/README.md

 # backupSDE
-A small script that backs up all SDE features to a file geodatabase.
+A small script that backs up all features in an [ESRI SDE](http://downloads.esri.com/support/documentation/sde_/706Understanding_ArcSDE.pdf) database to a file geodatabase.
 The script uses the arcpy library to create the backup output geodatabase and do the actual copying into it from an SDE location.